CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.4 General IoT device.md

 Together with the basic measures, the following measures correspond to the state of the art in the field of "general IoT device".

 #### SYS.4.4.M6 Inclusion of IoT devices in the security policy of the institution
 The security requirements for IoT devices result from the institution-wide security policy.
 Based on the general guideline, the requirements for the given context must be specified and summarized in a security guideline for the respective group of IoT devices.
-In this context, it has to be examined whether, in addition to the institution-wide security guideline, further superordinate requirements such as IT guidelines, password guidelines or Internet usage guidelines must be taken into account.
+In this context, it has to be examined whether, in addition to the institution-wide security guideline, further superordinate specifications such as IT guidelines, password guidelines or Internet usage guidelines must be taken into account.

 The security policy must be known to all professionals and other persons involved in the procurement and operation of the IoT devices and should be the basis for their work.
 As with all directives, their content and implementation must be regularly reviewed by a higher level audit.